 The only American state in the tropics, Hawaii is an archipelago with diverse topography and ecology.
-Sitting atop volcanoes jutting out of the sea, the state has an exotic tropical climate, which attracts tourists and also provides a nurturing habitat for a varied number of animals.
+Sitting atop volcanoes, the state has an exotic tropical climate, which attracts tourists and also provides a nurturing habitat for a varied number of animals.

 Nearly 21,000 animal species have been discovered in Hawaii, which is astonishing as the state is relatively small, but not so surprising when you think about its unique ecosystem.

-Snorkellers attest to seeing green turtles along the Hawaiian coastline.
-What’s more, the Hawaiian Monk Seal, the marine species believed to be the most endangered in the United States, is also a frequent encounter here; scientists believe that this animal hasn’t evolved in about fifteen million years, which is what makes it susceptible to extinction; there are about 1,200 Hawaiian monk seals in the Hawaiian waters at present.
+Scientists believe that this animal hasn’t evolved in about fifteen million years, which is what makes it susceptible to extinction.
+It is estimated that there are about 1100-1500 Hawaiian monk seals in the Hawaiian waters at present.

 Are There Any Mammals In Hawaii?

 Hawaii is home to more than 40 mammal species, and hoary bats and monk seals are the natives among them.
-You can find four additional carnivores, one rabbit species, four rodents, seven ungulates, one wallaby, sixteen whale species, and six dolphin species.
+Below is a list of some mammals you may encounter in the islands of Hawaii.

 Brush-Tailed Rock Wallaby